wesselb/stheno/doc/readme.rst

 -  If the input ``x`` is a *rank 2 tensor*, then every *row* of ``x`` is interpreted as a separate input location.
-In this case inputs are multi-dimensional, and the columns correspond to the various inputs dimensions.
+In this case inputs are multi-dimensional, and the columns correspond to the various input dimensions.

 If ``k`` is a kernel, say ``k = EQ()``, then ``k(x, y)`` constructs the